 Facet Calculator

-The formula for a basic Facet Calculator involves multiplying the number of gemstones by the specific facet count associated with the gemstone type and cut.
+The mathematical calculation requires multiplication of gemstone quantity by the facet count which corresponds to the gemstone type and cut.
 The general formula is,

 Total Facets=Number of Gemstones×Facet Count